Alielhaba/ITI-Final-Project/README.md

 ##   ----------------------------------------------------------

-*Make sure ssh Connection in slave pod is started
+> Make sure ssh Connection in slave pod is started
-*And Authentication is required
+> And Authentication is required
-   -create Credential with user-name (Jenkins) and password -go shell in slave pod and create passwd for jenkins user (same jenkins Credential password )
+   >> create Credential with user-name (Jenkins) and password
+   >> go shell in slave pod and create passwd for jenkins user (same jenkins Credential password )

 ![Screenshot from 2023-02-23 14-40-41](https://user-images.githubusercontent.com/118537759/220974426-c28ed4ca-17a3-4e62-9eb5-63e491817c8f.png)

->*craete pipline with this configuration only
+*'craete pipline with this configuration only'

 ![Screenshot from 2023-02-23 18-58-05](https://user-images.githubusercontent.com/118537759/220976981-3e23cb62-bde4-4c6f-bc40-7325cf7a7bad.png)